Kurleigh Gittens Jr.

-Kurleigh Gittens Jr. (born September 20, 1997) is a professional Canadian football wide receiver for the Toronto Argonauts of the Canadian Football League (CFL).
+Kurleigh Gittens Jr. (born September 20, 1997) is a Guyanese professional Canadian football wide receiver for the Edmonton Elks of the Canadian Football League (CFL).
 He played U Sports football for the Wilfrid Laurier Golden Hawks where he was the OUA Most Valuable Player in 2017.

+Early life

+Gittens was born in Guyana, and moved to Ottawa, Ontario, Canada when he was nine years old.